pymupdf/PyMuPDF-Layout/llama_parse_results/markdowns/page_45.md

 whichever occurs first.

-(2) A member of the Ntlo ya Dikgosi shall be eligible for reselection, redesignation or reappointment, as the case may be, to the Ntlo ya Dikgosi.
+(2) A member of the *Ntlo ya Dikgosi* shall be eligible for reselection, redesignation or reappointment, as the case may be, to the *Ntlo ya Dikgosi*.

-## 83. Rules of Procedure of Ntlo ya Dikgosi
+## 83. Rules of Procedure of *Ntlo ya Dikgosi*

-Copyright Government of Botswana